Policy on Sustainable Procurement

 Sustainable Procurement Management System

-The Kirin Group recognizes that addressing various sustainable procurement issues, including human rights and environment in the supply chain, is one of its key management issues, and important matters and targets are brought to the Board of Directors, the Group CSV Committee, the Group Human Rights Meeting, and other related meetings for discussion and resolution.
+The Kirin Group recognizes that addressing various sustainable procurement issues, including human rights and environment in the supply chain, is one of its key management issues, and important matters and targets are brought to the Board of Directors, the Group CSV Committee, the Group Business and Human Rights Meeting, and other related meetings for discussion and resolution.
 Under this management system, we follow the “Kirin Group Sustainable Procurement Policy” and the “Kirin Group Sustainable Supplier Code”, set targets in our management plan, and strengthen our governance by regularly managing progress.
 Procurement risks are centrally managed by risk management, and in the event that a procurement risk should materialize, the relevant departments will immediately collaborate under the direction of the director in charge of risk to share information, implement countermeasures, prevent recurrence, and horizontally spread the risk information to other departments for confirmation and response.

 With regard to supplier management, the Procurement Department of Kirin Holdings has established a function to be in charge of procurement strategies for the entire Group, and is working in a system that coordinates with Group companies.
 The policies and strategies formulated by Kirin Holdings are communicated to the Group through the Group Procurement Meeting, and are then implemented as specific measures in the procurement activities of Group companies.